Bilimsel Raporlar

 In the 1990’s, researcher Michael Merzenich at the University of California (San Francisco) found in animal research that auditory inputs have the power to change the brain.
 By altering sound input, they found changes happening in the auditory cortices of monkeys’ brains – this factor changed the rate at which the brain processes sounds.

 When Merzenich and Tallal put their research together, they discovered that children with specific language impairment construct their auditory cortex from faulty inputs.
-They found these children take as long as 1/3 to 1/5 of a second to decode mini sound segments, this is as long as it takes neruo-typs to process SYLLABLES.
-One factor in the specific language impairments were the number & intensity of ear infections.
+They found these children take as long as 1/3 to 1/5 of a second to decode mini sound segments, this is as long as it takes neuro-typicals to process SYLLABLES.
+One factor in the specific language impairments was the number & intensity of ear infections.
 Schwartz & Begley

 Auditory Integration Training, like many other therapies helps to bring new dimension to the brain and how the brain operates.
 I like to think that it makes the brain more efficient.